Dealing with disruption

 What you will find in this book

-- an insight into the factors that commonly lead to disruption
+- an insight into factors that have been identified as commonly leading to disruption;

-- advice on managing and chairing disruption meetings
+- advice on preparing for, managing and chairing disruption meetings, both in person and virtually;

-- best practice guidance on moving on from disruption
+- best practice guidance on moving on and learning from adoption disruption.

-Case studies are used throughout to illustrate the points made and useful appendices include a sample of a disruption report.
+Case studies are used throughout to illustrate the points made, and a set of useful appendices includes sample letters and checklists, and a sample disruption report.

 A comprehensive book, the layout is clear and the case examples pertinent.
 The text is both purposeful and sensitive.
 There are many things I like about this book: The detailed information on preparing for, undertaking, and writing up a disruption meeting; the comprehensive chapter on the impact of disruption for all involved.
 The appendices also contain excellent information e.g. an example of a disruption report.
 This book is highly recommended.